pakshuang/ai-chat-survey/docs/localisation.md

 docker compose -f compose.yaml -f compose.gpu.yaml up --build
 ```

 The class `LocalMistralPEFTGPTQ` has also been defined.
-This class represents a finetuned Mistral-7b-GPTQ model.
-To run the app using this model, you will need to redefine the variables in `app.py`.
+This class represents a finetuned Mistral-7b-GPTQ model, and has been neatly configured to be run immediately, once the model has been finetuned.
+To run the app using this model instead of `LocalMistralGPTQ`, you will need to redefine the variables in `app.py`.